 TSM is the recommended enterprise backup solution for servers that allows you to back up and restore files, over the MIT network or via the Internet, to secure servers managed by IS&T. TSM also provides the ability to archive documents that need to be kept for an extended period of time.
 TSM is offered at no cost to members of the MIT community.

-Both CrashPlan and TSM require an MIT Kerberos account and MIT certificates.
+Both CrashPlan and TSM require an MIT Kerberos account.